worldbank/gld/Support/Country Survey Details/PHL/LFS/Administrative_Levels-copy.md

 [Janurary and April
 months](https://psa.gov.ph/node/33231/33231/33231/33231/33231?combine=2003)
 of the ISH list the *new* post-July/labeling scheme as the scheme they utilized.
-I will simply code the data to match the "post" July 2003 scheme so that it matches the published data by the PSA.
+I will simply code the data to match the “post” July 2003 scheme so that it matches the published data by the PSA.

 Two key decisions were made in regards to harmonizing the 2003 region
 data: the first was to recode the first two rounds, January and April, to match the values and labels used in the final two rounds and in the documentation.
-In practicality, we did this by recoding the region based on the underlying province -- since all provinces exist underneath a region.
+In practicality, we did this by recoding the region based on the underlying province – since all provinces exist underneath a region.
 However, this recoding based on province has us arrive at a second key decision.